FastAPI-MCP

 Exposes FastAPI endpoints as Model Context Protocol (MCP) tools while preserving existing authentication, schemas, and documentation.
 It enables seamless integration of FastAPI services into MCP ecosystems using a native ASGI transport layer.

-This server falls under the APIs, AI/ML and Security categories on MCPgee, the world's largest MCP server directory with 33,000+ servers.
+This server falls under the Developer Tools category on MCPgee, the world's largest MCP server directory with 33,000+ servers.

 Features